Do I Have to File an Insurance Claim After an Accident?

 Different insurance companies have different requirements about how soon you need to file a claim after a car accident.
 Most insurance companies, however, expect that you'll file a claim immediately after the accident.
 Some companies may give you 24 hours to report an accident, while others might allow slightly longer time frames.

-In general, sooner is always better to file accident claims to your auto insurance and to report the accident to the police.
+In general, sooner is always better to file accident claims with your auto insurance and to report the accident to the police.
 If you're unsure of your state's specific laws for reporting accidents or your insurance company's guidelines for how long you have to file a claim, an independent insurance agent can help resolve any confusion.
 They can also file claims with your insurance company for you after an accident.

 car